-Twenty years later, in 2014, half of Al Nada was destroyed by the Israeli army, yet again displacing hundreds of families.
+In 2014, half of Al Nada was destroyed by the Israeli army, yet again displacing hundreds of families.
 The fifty-one days of the Israeli military operation between July and August 2014 caused the destruction of approximately 18,000 housing units throughout Gaza, killing 2,251 Palestinians, the majority of whom were civilians and many of them children.
-Only 73 Israelis were killed, most of whom were soldiers (1).
+73 Israelis were killed, most of whom were soldiers (1).
 In Al Nada and the adjacent informal settlement of Al Izba, the invasion left 192 homes destroyed and 72 families displaced.

 Reconstruction is often imagined as the counterpoint to destruction.
 While the two are often seen as opposites, in reality, and particularly that of Gaza, these moments are linked in a cycle.
 Since 1948, Palestine has been constantly destroyed and reconstructed.
 In most cases, the effects of reconstruction were more destructive than the destruction itself.
 Think of the Israeli settlements built on the ruins of depopulated Palestinian villages—the destruction of destruction.
 At the same time, destruction has the potential to foster new alliances and a different sense of collectivity among people.
 A project of reconstruction reframes power relations and imposes a different kind of space, social structure, and mentality.

 What does it mean to reconstruct in a territory that is not only under a blockade, but also faces the imminent threat of yet another war?
 Architecture cannot prevent a new war; it cannot even pretend to be smart.
 Building concrete-reinforced shelters under- ground in Gaza would expose people to even more danger, since the Israeli army last acted upon the pretext that underground structures are used to hide arms or transport illegal materials, turning them into shelling targets.